 The fair value of financial instruments that are not traded in an active market is determined using valuation techniques.
 The Management uses its judgement to select a variety of methods and make assumptions that are mainly based on market conditions existing at the end of each reporting period.
-For details of the key assumptions used and the impact of changes to these assumptions refer Note 22.

-Estimates and judgements are continually evaluated.
-They are based on historical experience and other factors, including expectations of future events that may have a financial impact on the Company and that are believed to be reasonable under the circumstances.
+For details of the key assumptions used and the impact of changes to Estimates and judgements are continually evaluated.
+They are based on historical experience and other factors, including expectations of future events that may have a financial impact on the Company and that are believed to be reasonable under